eight04/rollup-plugin-cjs-es/README.md

 Features
 --------

-* Transform typical cases.
+* Convert CommonJS modules into ES modules so they can be processed by Rollup.
 * Emit warnings for unconverted `require`s.
-* Use a cache file to solve export type conflicts instead of using proxy modules.
+* Use a cache file to solve export type conflicts instead of using proxy modules, so it works better with tree-shaking.
-* Split code with `Promise.resolve(require())`.
+* Transform dynamic imports: `Promise.resolve(require("..."))`.

 Usage
 -----